Dataflect-LLC/Dataflect-Documentation/index.md

 To obtain your free Dataflect Search license contact us directly at [sales@dataflect.com](mailto:sales@dataflect.com).
 The free Dataflect Search license is limited to 150 searches

+# Dataflect Search Support

+Dataflect Search with a free license is a developer supported Splunkbase application.
+If you encounter issues using the application please contact [support@dataflect.com][mailto:support@dataflect.com] for assistance.

 # Disclaimer

 Dataflect Search is in no way associated with Splunk, Inc. or any of its affiliates.
 Dataflect Search is a third party developed and maintained Splunk Application.

+Dataflect Search
+Copyright (C) 2025 Dataflect LLC All Rights Reserved.

+This software is provided by the copyright holder "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+In no event shall the copyright owner be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

+You may not modify, distribute, sublicense, or sell this program or derivative works based upon it.
+The user is not allowed to distribute the software and must use it only for personal, non-commercial purposes.
+Use for any other purpose is expressly forbidden, and may result in severe civil and criminal penalties.

 ***